 Die Jim Crow is a multimedia concept album about the black American experience in the era of mass incarceration.

-The full length Die Jim Crow LP will be released in 2020 with an accompanying film series and LP Book.
+The full length Die Jim Crow LP will be released in 2020 with an accompanying documentary and book.
 The LP features 20+ original tracks written and performed by currently and formerly incarcerated musicians from across the country.
-All of the lyricists and vocalists on the Die Jim Crow LP are self-identifying as black, as well as the majority of the musicians.
-However, non-black current and former prisoners will also contribute instrumentation and background vocals.
+Mainly all of the lyricists and vocalists on the Die Jim Crow LP are self-identifying as black.
+Musicians of all backgrounds – formerly or currently in prison – contribute composition, instrumentation and background vocals.

 The contributors to Die Jim Crow are lifers, wrongfully convicted, guilty, innocent, southerners, northerners, old timers, youngsters.
-They are in for a variety of charges and are not judged by their charges, but by their characters.
+They are in for a variety of charges and are judged not by their records, but by their characters.
 The binding line is that they have all served time in prison.

 The project’s title was inspired by Michelle Alexander’s landmark book “The New Jim Crow” (2010), which equates the U.S. prison system to a modern day racial caste system similar to the old form of Jim Crow segregation in America.